 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As shown in the accompanying financial statements, the Company has incurred a net loss of (\$48,659) for the period from October 6, 2005 (inception) to December 31, 2009, and had no sales.
+As shown in the accompanying financial statements, the Company has incurred a net loss of (\$57,635) for the period from October 6, 2005 (inception) to December 31, 2010, and had no sales.

-In order to continue as a going concern, the Company will need, among other things, additional capital resources.
-On August 19, 2009, the Company secured a Revolving Line of Credit for \$20,000 with a non-related third-party entity, the terms of which are discussed in Note 5 - Debt and Interest Expense.
-Nonetheless, the Company is significantly dependent upon its ability, and will continue to attempt, to secure equity and/or debt financing.
+The Company is contemplating conducting an offering of its debt or equity securities to obtain additional operating capital.
+The Company is dependent upon its ability, and will continue to attempt, to secure equity and/or debt financing.
 There are no assurances that the Company will be successful and without sufficient financing it would be unlikely for the Company to continue as a going concern.